foundation SNACK DRIVE

 BOOKMOBILE FOOD PANTRY

-With our community's support, the library can continue to provide after school snacks on the Bookmobile.
+With our community's support, the library can continue to provide after-school snacks on the Bookmobile.

 "The youth who attend the MASH program at Cherry Lane Library are so grateful for the snacks donated by their community.
 Having a snack after school is necessary to get through the day.
 Knowing they can visit the library and have this need met makes it easier to enjoy their time at the library and be more successful in what is left to accomplish that day.
 Sharing food together is the beginning of building strong relationships, between youth and their peers who visit the library and between library staff who engage with the youth who attend the MASH program."